Start9Labs/documentation/site/source/user-manual/dashboard-overview.rst

 System Tab
 -----------

-Use this tab to customize and manage your Embassy.
+Use this tab to customize and manage StartOS.

     .. figure:: /_static/images/walkthrough/systemtab.png
         :width: 60%